Abdoulaye Doucouré: Everton

-On 8 September 2020, Premier League club Everton announced that they had signed Doucouré from Watford for an undisclosed fee believed to be in the region of £20m.
+On 8 September 2020, Premier League club Everton announced that they had signed Doucouré from Watford for an undisclosed fee believed to be in the region of £20 million.
 He signed a three-year deal with a club option for a fourth season.
 Doucouré made his debut on 13 September during Everton's first game of the 2020–21 season, 1–0 win away from home against Tottenham Hotspur.
 Doucouré scored his first Everton goal with a powerful header in a 3–2 away win against Fulham on 22 November 2020 in a Premier League fixture.
 He scored again against Manchester United in a 3–3 draw on 6 February 2021 at Old Trafford when he tapped in from close range.
 On 12 March, Everton manager Carlo Ancelotti said that Doucouré had suffered a fractured foot in training thus ruling him out for 8–10 weeks.
 Ancelotti said he hoped Doucouré would return to the team before the end of the season.

+On 4 April 2023, Doucouré received a straight red card during Everton's 1–1 draw against Tottenham Hotspur for violent conduct after hitting Harry Kane in the face.
+On 23 May, the club said it was extending the player's contract by a year until the end of the 2023–24 season.
+Five days later, on the final matchday of the 2022–23 season, Doucouré scored one of the most consequential goals in the club's history to secure a 1–0 win over Bournemouth.
+Had Everton only drawn, they would have been overtaken by Leicester City on goal difference and been relegated to the second tier of English football for the first time since the 1950–51 season.
+Later that year, on 3 November, he signed a new contract until 2025.

+On 20 May 2025, he announced he would be leaving the club in June when his contract expired.

+Neom

+On August 10, 2025, Doucouré joined Saudi Pro League club Neom on a two-year deal.